 In addition, IDEM also samples for pesticide breakdown products, which are not regulated.

 Results, show constituents, such as nitrates [JPG] [PDF] and arsenic [JPG] [PDF], present across the state in areas of varying hydrogeological sensitivity.
 Continued annual sampling will give IDEM an opportunity to explore trend analysis, seasonal variations, and the relationship between sensitivity and hydrogeological setting.
-For more detailed review, our annual report summaries will posted soon.
+For more detailed review, our annual report summaries will be posted soon.

 If you need more site specific data, please IDEM at (317) 232-8488, or via email at email@example.com.